oktomus/cpp-closest-point-on-mesh/README.md

 |armadillo.obj|~300k|~100k|36ms|~5ms
 |xyzrgb_dragon.obj|~750k|~250k|77ms|~5ms to ~10ms

+The search radius doesn't effectively affect the performances because of the way I'm using the KDTree.
+Although, if the query point is far away from the mesh, the compute time will increase.
+A simple point to bbox distance check could avoid that.

 # Algorithm

 I am using a point cloud with a KDTree to find the closest point on the mesh.